damianhakert/damianhakert.github.io/source/posts/2016-09-07-gitlab-special-event.html.md

 The world of software development is changing.

-[More companies are choosing to use open source infrastructures][black-duck-survey] due to the improved efficiency, interoperability, and innovation they can offer.
+More companies are joining the [open source][trends-version-control] world due to the improved efficiency, interoperability, and innovation they can offer.
 Developers' roles are shifting away from specialized functions and moving toward project managing across the entire development process.